tomasherceg/dotvvm-docs/Pages/basics-validation-target.md

 This applies also to the `ValidationSummary` control.
 If this control or some of its parents has the `Validate.Target` property set, the `ValidationSummary` will display only the errors from the validation target.

-If you don't set the `Validation.Target`, whole viewmodel is validated.
+If you don't set the `Validation.Target`, entire viewmodel is validated.
 The default value for `Validation.Target` is `_root`.

+> The `Validation.Target` must always point to a non-array object.
+Collections or primitive types (strings, numbers, dates etc.) are not allowed as validation targets.

 ### Disabling Validation